mhackersu/aws-cdk-platform-ephemeral/eval.md

 #### Day 2

-Re-reading readme.md, installing some tooling such as CDK, validating non-UI access with API keys, etc, testing provisioned sandbox account with some basic commands.
+  * Re-reading readme.md, installing some tooling such as CDK, validating non-UI access with API keys, etc, testing provisioned sandbox account with some basic commands.

+* Researching `youyo/aws-cdk-github-actions@v2.1.1`

 #### Day 3